Searching for non-unitary neutrino oscillations in the present T2K and NO$\nu$A data: Introduction

+Neutrino oscillation phenomena has been well established by the solar \cite{Bahcall:2004ut, Ahmad:2002jz}, atmospheric \cite{Fukuda:1994mc} and reactor \cite{An:2012eh, Ahn:2012nd, Abe:2011fz} neutrino experiments.
+The oscillations between 3-neutrino flavors depend on three mixing angles $\tx$, $\ty$ and $\tz$; two independent mass-squared differences $\ds=m_{2}^{2}-m_{1}^{2}$ and $\dl=m_{3}^{2}-m_{1}^{2}$; and a CP violating phase $\dcp$.
+The angle $\tx$ and mass-squared difference $\ds$ were measured in the solar neutrino experiments \cite{Bahcall:2004ut, Ahmad:2002jz}, $|\dl|$ was measured in the accelerator neutrino experiment MINOS \cite{Kyoto2012MINOS}, and $\ty$ was measured in the reactor neutrino experiments \cite{An:2012eh, Ahn:2012nd, Abe:2011fz}.
+However, the sign of $\dl$, the octant of $\tz$ and the value of $\dcp$ are still unknown.
 Currently operating long baseline accelerator neutrino experiments, namely T2K \cite{Itow:2001ee} and \nova \cite{Ayres:2004js}, are expected to measure these unknown quantities.
-Both the experiments published their latest data in 2018 and 2019 \cite{Abe:2017vif, Abe:2018wpn, Acero:2019ksn, Abe:2019vii}.
-According to the present analysis, the T2K best fit point is at $\sin^2 \tz=0.53^{+0.03}_{-0.04}$ for both hierarchies, and $\dcp/\pi=-1.89.1^{+0.70}_{-0.58}$ ($-1.38^{+0.48}_{-0.54}$) for normal (inverted) hierarchy \cite{Abe:2019vii}.
+Both the experiments published their data in 2018 and 2019 \cite{Abe:2017vif, Abe:2018wpn, Acero:2019ksn, Abe:2019vii}.
+According to an analysis of these data sets, the T2K best-fit point is at $\sin^2 \tz=0.53^{+0.03}_{-0.04}$ for both hierarchies, and $\dcp/\pi=-1.89^{+0.70}_{-0.58}$ ($-1.38^{+0.48}_{-0.54}$) for normal (inverted) hierarchy \cite{Abe:2019vii}.
 On the other hand the \nova best-fit point is at $\sin^2 \tz = 0.56^{+0.04}_{-0.03}$, and $\dcp/\pi=0^{+1.3}_{-0.4}$ for normal hierarchy.
 Therefore, there is a visible difference between the $\dcp$ values at the \nova and T2K best-fit points.
 A previous result from the \nova collaboration \cite{sanchez_mayly_2018_1286758, NOvA:2018gge} had some mild tension with the T2K data, which has been discussed in ref.~\cite{Nizam:2018got}.
-In the latest analysis with the NO$\nu$A data, the best-fit point is now closer to the T2K best-fit point, but differences still exists as \nova disfavors the T2K best-fit point at $1\, \sigma$ C.L.\ and vice versa.
+In the 2019 analysis with the NO$\nu$A data, the best-fit point is now closer to the T2K best-fit point, but differences still exist as \nova disfavors the T2K best-fit point at $1\, \sigma$ C.L.\ and vice versa.
+Recently \nova \cite{Himmel:2020} and T2K \cite{Dunne:2020} have published their latest results in the Neutrino, 2020 conference.
+As per the latest analysis, the best-fit point for NO$\nu$A (T2K) is $\sin^2\tz= 0.57$ ($0.528$) and $\dcp=0.82 \pi$ ($-1.6\pi$).
+The tension between the two experiments is even stronger as they exclude each other's allowed region at $1\, \sigma$ C.L.
+It has also been shown that although both the experiments individually prefer NH over IH, their combined analysis prefers IH over NH \cite{Kelly:2020fkv}.

 Apart from the unknowns in the three flavor neutrino mixing, there are anomalies from the short baseline experiments, which cannot be accounted for in the three flavor oscillation formalism.
 These anomalies are namely